 Too Much HGH is Very Dangerous and Bad for Your Health

 Having too much HGH is rare.
 In rare cases this condition occurs naturally, through no fault of the victim.
 But it usually occurs in people who abuse the hormone in an effort to boost athletic performance.
 These people avoid legitimate, legal sources of HGH in a mistaken belief that if a little more HGH is good, then a lot more is better.
 Wrong!
 These people often end up ruining their health, and in the end their athletic careers can be cut short or ruined too.
 What they should have done is go a legitimate clinic like ours, gotten a proper diagnosis, and, if their HGH levels really were too low, get an appropriate legal dose from a safe and certified source that isn’t contaminated by unwanted chemicals, and won’t result in a potentially catastrophic overdose.
 Think about it: Even though HGH is natural and safe in the right quantities – too much can definitely be harmful.
-Even food and water in inappropriate quantities can hurt you!
+Even food and water in appropriate quantities can hurt you!

-With too much HGH, a condition called acromegaly, which causes weirdly unnatural growth of the hands and feet, along with swelling of the ears and nose and inappropriately excessive growth of body organs, cartilage, and bones.
+With too much HGH, a condition called acromegaly, which causes weirdly unnatural growth of the hands and feet, a long with swelling of the ears and nose and inappropriately excessive growth of body organs, cartilage, and bones.
 Have you ever noticed that a few bodybuilders, instead of looking like very healthy human specimens (as bodybuilders ought to look), look a little strange, disproportionate, and “not quite right” or even not quite human?
 Too much HGH can also cause joint pain, high blood pressure, increased chances of cancer, heart failure, and sleep disturbances.

 Low Levels of HGH are Very Common in the Older Population